PGScatalog/pgs-harmonizer/README.md

 It generates, for the given genome build:
  * 1 Harmonized Position file
  * 1 Harmonized VCF file
- * 1 Finalized file: it updates the metadata, change the file name and store information in the SQLite Knowledge Base
+ * 1 Harmonized "Final" file: starting from the HmVCF file it updates the metadata, change the file name and store information in the SQLite Knowledge Base.

 #### Nextflow pipeline configuration (nextflow_list.config)
 ```groovy